WHAT IS ATTORNEY REVIEW?

 So long as you are still in the first five business days of the seller signing the contract, you may cancel the contract by notifying our office in sufficient time.
 Otherwise, a failure to reach agreement with the seller over repairs may enable a cancellation.

 That is completely your decision.
 Your realtor can provide more information and literature about radon and the hazards it poses.
 You can also find a lot of information about radon online.
-In our law practice, we see roughly 1/3 of buyers have the radon tested.

 Yes.
 Often times, we send the initial list of repair items to the seller and explain that we need an extension of the inspection time frame for the radon only.
 It helps expedite the attorney review process to make sure you close on time.